Recap: Honolulu Mayoral Debate feat. Keith Amemiya and Rick Blangiardi

-HONOLULU (KHON) – Honolulu’s next Mayor will have the monumental task of handling the COVID-19 pandemic and ensuring the safety of nearly 1 million residents, all while figuring out how to revive Oahu’s economy.
+HONOLULU (KHON) – Honolulu’s next mayor will have the monumental task of handling the COVID-19 pandemic and ensuring the safety of nearly one million residents, all while figuring out how to revive Oahu’s economy.

 KHON2’s Honolulu Mayoral Debate, filmed at the Outrigger Waikiki Beach Resort and moderated by Gina Mangieri, featured candidates Keith Amemiya and Rick Blangiardi.

-The candidates agreed on many issues, such as supporting the current administration’s implementation of a 4-tier system for reopening Oahu.
+The candidates agreed on many issues, such as supporting the current administration’s implementation of a four-tier system for reopening Oahu.

 “I think local people know what to do.
 We understand what it means to wear a mask.
 To socially distance, and wash our hands.
 We have a chance to really create a sense of getting back to normal again,” said Blangiardi.